Arthur Bailey, Private 53770, 2nd Battalion, Devonshire Regiment

 Arthur Bailey was the eldest son of Frank and Emily Bailey.
 One of four children, he was born in Macclesfield in 1884.
 When the 1891 Census was taken, Arthur and his family were living at 53 Mill Lane, Macclesfield and then in 1901, at 42 Water Street.

-He was employed as a Silk Weaver and married Annie Marshall in 1908.
-By the time war was declared, the couple were residing at 141 High Street, Macclesfield.
+Arthur was employed as a silk weaver and married Annie Marshall in 1908.
+By 1911, the couple were residing at 141 High Street, Macclesfield.

 Arthur originally enlisted with the Cheshire Regiment (service no. 54492), but did not serve overseas prior to his transfer to the 2nd Battalion, the Devonshire Regiment, which occurred around February 1917 (probably as a reinforcement draft).